 Hogg Foundation for Mental Health

-As a young girl, Miss Ima Hogg toured Texas state hospitals, schools, and prisons with her father, Governor James Hogg.
-Those experiences inspired her lifelong interest in psychology and mental health.
-After her older brother Will died in 1930, she and younger brother Mike used proceeds from Will’s estate to establish the Hogg Foundation for Mental Hygiene at the University in his memory.
-Miss Ima later established a separate endowment at the foundation to fund mental health services for children, youth, and their families in Houston and Harris County.
-Other benefactors have also created endowments at the foundation to support its mission.
+The foundation was established in 1940 by Ima and Mike Hogg following the death of their brother, Will Hogg.
+Ima and Mike envisioned a program dedicated to mental health, which had been a frequent topic of discussion with Will.
+As a young girl, Ima toured Texas state hospitals, schools and prisons with her father, Governor James Hogg.
+Those experiences inspired a lifelong interest in psychology and mental health, and led Ima to establish a separate endowment at the foundation to fund mental health services for children, youth and their families in Houston and Harris County.
+Since then, other benefactors have created additional endowments at the foundation to support its mission.

-The foundation is located three miles west of the main campus at 3001 Lake Austin Boulevard.
-Information about the foundation and its current initiatives is available online.
+The foundation is part of the Division of Diversity and Community Engagement at The University of Texas at Austin and is located three miles west of the main campus at 3001 Lake Austin Boulevard.